npg70/galbreath-old/people/galbraith-thomas-mcmurchy-1869-mcaullay.md

 He married first 3 June 1898 to **Mary McCulloch**.
 TBD.

-He married second at Campbeltown 8 June 1910 to **Isabella Stewart McAullay**, b.
+He married second at Campbeltown 8 June 1910 to **Isabella Stewart McAulay**, b.
 1876.

 He was a fisherman.[^thomas-death][^daniel-birth]